coisu/Libasm/README.md

 ## Challenges and Failures

-While Implementing ft_strcpy
-- Below is a summary of the issues encountered while implementing the ft_strcpy function in assembly, the reasons behind the failures, and the lessons learned from each experience.
+> Below is a summary of the issues encountered while implementing the `ft_strcpy` function in assembly, the reasons behind the failures, and the lessons learned from each experience.

+#### Original Approach with `lodsb`, `stosb`, and `jne`
+What was tried:
+> I aimed to simplify memory operations by using `lodsb` to load bytes and `stosb` to store bytes, combined with conditional jumps (`jne`) for null termination checks.

 ### Original Code:
 ```asm